MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

 ![Up/down rotation](media/up-down-rotation.PNG "Up/down rotation")

 > [!TIP]
 > On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can operate the rotation controls with your hands.
-Grab one of the available rotation controls with your hand, and rotate the hologram the way that you want.
+Pinch one of the available rotation controls with your hand, and rotate the hologram the way that you want.
 For more information about how to manipulate holograms in HoloLens 2, see [Authoring and navigating gestures for HoloLens 2](authoring-gestures-HL2.md).

 ### Change the size of a hologram after you place it